theforeman/puppetdb_foreman/README.md

 # Puppetdb\_foreman

-This is a foreman plugin to interact with puppetdb through callbacks.
+This is a foreman plugin to interact with puppetdb.
-At the moment it basically disables hosts on puppetdb after they are deleted in Foreman.
+At the moment it basically does the following:

+  1. Disables hosts on puppetdb after they are deleted in Foreman.
+  2. Proxies the PuppetDB Performance Dashboard for access through Foreman.

 Feel free to raise issues, ask for features, anything, in the github repository.

 # Installation: